y1fe1/Causal-Order-Broadcast-Protocol/reports/A3_report.typ

 = Result
 \
-== Latency and message complexity without or with the 'Echo amplifications' optimization. \
+== Latency and message complexity for one RCO-Broadcast Operation \

 In this metric, the experiment was conducted on a 6-connected graph, with 10 nodes, and 5 distinct messages broadcasting across the network.
 The results show a overall decreasing trend in average latency and Message Complexity with the Echo amplification enabled